 If you were involved in a car accident in New York City, you are probably wondering who is responsible for paying for the damage.
-With millions recovered for past clients, the car accident lawyers at Hecht, Kleeger & Damashek P.C. can help you determine precisely what happened and how to file a car accident claim.
+With millions recovered for past clients, the New York City car accident lawyers at Hecht, Kleeger & Damashek can help you determine precisely what happened and how to file a car accident claim.

 After meeting a half dozen lawyers at different firms, I decided to go to Hecht, Kleeger and Damashek.
 As soon as I met Jon Damashek, I knew I had to look no further.
 Mr. Damashek made me feel at ease…